In 2012, we ran a successful crowdfunding campaign help to support Travis CI.

 We sent so much mail that if you took the average number of emails we sent in a day in 2013 and gave them the physical weight of a letter, they’d weigh around 875 pounds!

 In 2011, we ran tests for 21 hours a day.

 In 2012, we ran 779 hours, with 369 hours dedicated to private projects.

 In 2013, we're running 3223 hours in total per day, with 1641 hours on private projects

 *Numbers as of October 31

 Our team has grown too.
 There are nine awesome people working on Travis CI full time!

 We'd like to thank our contributors, who've been a great help in improving Travis CI over the years.
-Thank you, Henrik Hodne, Michael Klishin, Loic Frering, Gilles Cornu, Aaron Hill, Dan Buch, and all the other fine folks who've contributed, filed bug reports, and improved our documentation!
+Thank you, Sarah Hodne, Michael Klishin, Loic Frering, Gilles Cornu, Aaron Hill, Dan Buch, and all the other fine folks who've contributed, filed bug reports, and improved our documentation!